The True Identity of Yashar’al

 Swift Heritage and Eloquence: Beta “Israel” / Acholi (Ethiopia, Uganda)

-Associated with the Beta "Israel" communities (historically known as Falashas) in Ethiopia, the tribe of Naphtali is prophetically described:
+Associated with the Beta “Israel” communities of Ethiopia (historically called Falashas) and the Acholi people of Northern Uganda, the tribe of Naphtali is prophetically described:

 “Naphtali is a hind let loose: he giveth goodly words.”

-African Link: Acholi People (Northern Uganda & South Sudan)
+• African Link: Beta “Israel” (Ethiopia), Acholi (Uganda & South Sudan)

 Gad